tiesjan/django-convenient-formsets/README.md

 [![TestingBot Test Status](https://testingbot.com/buildstatus/e67ac1c27fb0bd343c6f9ec32707a626)](https://testingbot.com/builds/e67ac1c27fb0bd343c6f9ec32707a626)

-This Django app aims to make formsets convenient for users and developers alike.
-It extends Django's built-in formset classes and includes support for dynamically adding, deleting and ordering of forms on the client side.
+This Django app aims to make dynamic formsets convenient for users and developers alike.
+It extends Django's built-in formset classes and includes support for adding, deleting and ordering of forms on the client side.

 #### Supported platforms